luajunan/DSA4262-ateam/Training and predicting pipeline/README.md

 `$ python3 -m venv env_name`

 - Here, you can change `env_name` to your preferred name.
-For demonstration purposes, we will use `env_name` in this case.
+For demonstration purposes, we will use `env_name`.

 ### d.
 Activate/Deactivate Virtual Environment